kjhanjee/LLM_Release/ReadMe.md

 # Performance

 ## Size
-Model is half the size of a 128 Layer normal Transformer Decoder based model
+Model is nearly 1/5th the size of a 128 Layer normal Transformer Decoder based model

 ## Loss Reduction
 Model seems to be getting low losses after just 100 training steps which given the model size and architecture is a great feat